nbeede/BoomBox/README.md

 # BoomBox

 BoomBox is designed for malware analysts and incident responders.
-It allows for the rapid deployment of a dynamic analysis environment using Cuckoo Sandbox and a Windows 10 detonation chamber.
+It allows for the rapid deployment of a dynamic malware analysis environment using Cuckoo Sandbox and a Windows 10 detonation chamber.
 Cuckoo is configured to use the physical machinery so that both Cuckoo and the Windows sandbox can be virtual machines on a single host.

 ## Features

 * Inetsim network simulation
 * Cuckoo community modules
-* Clean snapshot of the Windows environment is taken as part of the build process
+* Clean base snapshot of the Windows environment is taken as part of the build process
 * Chocolatey package manager for Windows used to install Adobe Reader, Flash, Chrome, and Firefox.
   * **NOTE:** Microsoft Office has not been included due to licensing.
-If you have a license key you can install Office and take a new clean snapshot.
+If you have a license key, you can install Office and take a new clean base snapshot.

 ## Requirements